 (vii) A Management Committee may be constituted for each EMRSs which could include, among others, reputed local NGOs involved with education.
-Help of such NGOs may be taken to organize socially relevant, development/ welfare extension programmes.
+The help of such NGOs may be taken to organize socially relevant, development/ welfare extension programs.

 (ix) The State Governments/UT Administration shall ensure and maintain the highest quality in the selection of teachers and staff for academic and extra-curricular excellence.

-(i) The land allocation for each school should be 20 acres of which upto 3.5 acres may be used for the construction purposes.
+(i) The land allocation for each school should be 20 acres of which up to 3.5 acres may be used for construction purposes.
 The remaining area must be maintained properly and a reasonable portion may be earmarked for sports/ games.

 (iii) The design of the EMRS must take certain essential components into account as well as local, environmental characteristics.
 A list of suggested essential components is at Annexure.